๐ŸšขGlobal Supply Operations

 • Documented best practices that define the current best-known way to perform each task

-• Baseline for improvement—you can't improve what you haven't standardized and measured
+• Baseline for improvement: you can't improve what you haven't standardized and measured

-Compare: Kaizen vs. Standardized Work—Kaizen drives change while Standardized Work captures and preserves improvements.
-Without standardization, improvements fade; without Kaizen, standards become stale.
-They work as a continuous cycle.
+Compare: Kaizen vs. Standardized Work โ€” Kaizen drives change while Standardized Work captures and preserves improvements.
+Without standardization, improvements fade as people revert to old habits.
+Without Kaizen, standards become stale.
+They work as a continuous cycle: standardize, improve, re-standardize.

 Equipment and Resource Optimization